Henry Shelton Sanford: Minister to Belgium

 President Abraham Lincoln appointed him as Minister to Belgium in 1861.
 There, apart from preventing Confederate recognition, he signed a number of significant agreements, including the Scheldt Treaties, concerning import duties and the capitalization of the Scheldt dues (1863), a naturalization treaty, and a consular convention including a trademark article supplemental to the commercial treaty of 1858.

 In addition, Sanford co-ordinated northern secret service operations during the Civil War, arranged for the purchase of war materials for the Union, and delivered a message from Secretary of State William H. Seward to Giuseppe Garibaldi, offering the Italian patriot a Union command.

 After the Civil War he bought an orange grove in St. Augustine, Florida, from John Hay, who had been one of President Lincoln's secretaries and later served as U.S. Secretary of State.
 It was the beginning of a large investment in the state.
 The St. Augustine grove was later developed as a real estate subdivision in the northern part of the city's historic Lincolnville neighborhood.
 It includes a Sanford Street as a permanent memory of its origins.

 Marriage and family

-He married on September 21, 1864, in Paris, France, Gertrude Ellen Dupuy, born on June 27, 1841, at "du Puy Place", Banks-of-the-Schuylkill, Philadelphia, Pennsylvania and died on June 1, 1902, in Derby, Connecticut.
-She was the daughter of John Dupuy and Mary Richards Haskins.
+He married on September 21, 1864, in Paris, France, to Gertrude Ellen Dupuy (27 June 1841 "du Puy Place", Banks-of-the-Schuylkill, Philadelphia, Pennsylvania – 1 June 1902 Derby, Connecticut), daughter of John Dupuy and Mary Richards Haskins.

 Henry and Gertrude's children were: